Cirrolytix/gerry_mentorship/Research Folder.md

-1.Research objective
+1. Research objective
 	*

-2.Datasets to be analyzed
+2. Datasets to be analyzed
 	**

-3.Papers to be referenced
+3. Papers to be referenced
 	***